 Emotions are actually all of that and are everywhere.
 This is where it becomes necessary to start having the conversation if it is important to control emotions or express them freely.

-Having a health balance between emotions and rational thinking is not just important in your personal life, but also in your professional.
+Having a healthy balance between emotions and rational thinking is not just important in your personal life, but also in your professional.